Frigid monster storm across US claims at least 24 lives - NewsBreak

 “We should have stayed,” Terry Henderson said after they got moving again Saturday.

 In Buffalo, William Kless was up at 3 a.m.
-Sunday.
-He called his three children at their mother’s house to wish them Merry Christmas and then headed off on his snowmobile for a second day spent shuttling people from stuck cars and frigid homes to a church operating as a warming shelter.
+Sunday He called his 8-, 9- and 12-year-old children at their mother’s house to wish them Merry Christmas and then headed off on his snowmobile for a second day spent shuttling people from stuck cars and frigid homes to a church operating as a warming shelter.

 Comments / 0